tigerbeetle/tigerbeetle/docs/reference/transfers.md

 This is a unique identifier for the transaction.

-As an example, you might generate a UUID to identify each transaction.
+As an example, you might generate a [random id](../usage/data-modeling.md#random-identifer) to identify each transaction.

 Constraints: